 5 Things That Are Not Needed And to Leave at Home

-France, the cradle of culinary traditions and renowed international gastronomy, has everything to satisfy even the most picky of visitors.
+France, the cradle of culinary traditions and renowned international gastronomy, has everything to satisfy even the pickiest of visitors.

 So leave your candy and snacks at home and taste the specialties of the country.